nekopy/Tokei/README.md

 - `cache/latest_sync.json`: latest sync snapshot (safe to refresh multiple times per day)
 - `cache/latest_stats.json`: latest report snapshot (includes `report_no`, used to open latest HTML)

+## Installer (recommended)

+If you install Tokei from the Windows installer in Releases, there are no extra runtime dependencies to install:
+- The desktop app includes its own Node runtime (Electron).
+- The report pipeline bundles Python and Puppeteer (including the browser needed for PNG screenshots).

 ## Theme samples

 <p>